 One comment I hear a lot is that I should be using descriptive writing more than I am.
 But don't most people skip over description?
 I often do.
+ANSWER

 Hi Jeanita.
 Too much description can certainly slow the pace in writing, and this would cause readers to skip over it.
 Used well, however, descriptive words allow readers to better imagine the story world.

 In the opening of Jhumpa Lahiri's novel The Namesake

 , she might have written: "A pregnant woman stands at the stove in her apartment making herself a snack."